sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 In the UK people pay £145.50 per year (US $228) for a TV License for their household.
 This pays for the ridiculously high standard of TV broadcasting that the BBC provides.
 There are no commercials on BBC channels.
 Sporting events are broadcast uninterrupted.
 Live TV and old shows are available online to stream for free.

-It is illegal if you live in the UK and consume TV to not pay for your TV license.
+If you live in the UK and consume TV (no matter what device you use), [you must pay for your TV license](http://www.tvlicensing.co.uk/check-if-you-need-one/topics/technology--devices-and-online-top8).

 Legally, I'm unclear of if an American connecting on a VPN to a live stream in the UK is breaking the law.
 I would guess that it hasn't really come up with the TV license people yet.